This paper was published to be given out during the 'Woods' lecture on 30 April 2007,

 Cellulose is a carbohydrate that is the primary ingredient of plant cell walls; it is "the most abundant organic substance on Earth."
 It is made of carbon, hydrogen, and oxygen, with a chemical formula of (C6H1005)n (for reference, C6H1206 is basic sugar).
-Cellulose is a polysaccaride composed of up to thousands of glucose molecules (monosaccaride monomer carbohydrate units) linked end-to-end, forming a long linear chain called a polymer.
+Cellulose is a polysaccharide composed of up to thousands of glucose molecules (monosaccharide monomer carbohydrate units) linked end-to-end, forming a long linear chain called a polymer.
 These cellulose polymers form twisted strands called microfibrils by hydrogen bonding to each other.
 An imperfect crystalline matrix forms, with the non-crystallized amorphous areas being weaker, hydrophilic, and more prone to degradation.

 Lignin is another type of three-dimensional biological polymer, called an aromatic (containing benzene rings) or phenylpropanol polymer.
 Lignin bonds adjacent cells of cellulose and hemicellulose together and creates strength.
 Lignins are difficult to break down and remove from wood and are undesirable to the paper pulping industry as a result.
 They are brown, which explains the color of most woods and unbleached paper.

-Pectins are carbohydrates made up of several hetereogenous complex polysaccharides classified as homogalacturonans, rhamnogalacturonans, and substituted galacturonans.
+Pectins are carbohydrates made up of several heterogeneous complex polysaccharides classified as homogalacturonans, rhamnogalacturonans, and substituted galacturonans.
 Pectins are largely in the middle lamella of wood cells (though they are also in the cell walls, more so in other non-wood plant tissues) and serve to bind the cells together and regulate water dispersion.
 Pectin has been called a hydrogel.